stevana/stateful-pbt-with-fakes/README.md

 #### Motivation

-In order to explain why stateful property-based testing is needed, it's perhaps helpful to have a look at how it's different from vanilla property-based testing.
+In order to explain why stateful property-based testing is needed, it's perhaps helpful to have a look at how it's different from pure property-based testing.

 A pure, or side-effect free, function always returns the same output if given the same input.
 This isn't true for a stateful function or component.